Improve Performance and Prevent Injury with a Functional Movement Assessment

 What is the FMA?

-The FMA uncovers muscle imbalances that may hinder your ability to reach an optimum level of performance or lead to injury.
+The FMA is a 3D analysis that uncovers muscle imbalances that may hinder your ability to reach an optimum level of performance or lead to injury.
 We use the term “functional” because we evaluate movement patterns specific to each sport, not muscle groups.

 Also known as chain reaction biomechanics, the assessment involves: